TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          **.add\_mainStyleOverrideDefs:** [\* / list of tags ].
 Will add all
          the "RTE.default. mainStyleOverride\_add" - tags configured as well.

-         *Might be deprecated soon.
-Most likely the RTE should be configured by the stylesheet instead.
-Stay tuned...*
+         **Note:** Instead of using this property, most likely the RTE should be configured by stylesheets!